davisidarta/dbMAP/README.md

 # dbMAP
-A python repo for running diffusion-based Manifold Approximaiton and Projection, a dimensionality reduction method based on diffusion maps and UMAP that is both generalized and computationally efficient.
+A python module for running diffusion-based Manifold Approximaiton and Projection (dbMAP), a dimensionality reduction method based on diffusion maps and UMAP that is both generalized and computationally efficient.

 # Installation and dependencies